Appendicitis: Diagnosis

-Diagnosis is based on a medical history (symptoms) and physical examination, which can be supported by an elevation of neutrophilic white blood cells and imaging studies if needed.
-Histories fall into two categories, typical and atypical.
+The physician will ask questions to get the health history, assess the patient's symptoms, do a complete physical exam, and order both laboratory and imaging tests.
+Appendicitis symptoms fall into two categories, typical and atypical.

-Typical appendicitis includes several hours of generalized abdominal pain that begins in the region of the umbilicus with associated anorexia, nausea, or vomiting.
-The pain then "localizes" into the right lower quadrant where the tenderness increases in intensity.
+Typical appendicitis is characterized by a migratory right iliac fossa pain associated with nausea, and anorexia, which can occur with or without vomiting and localized muscle stiffness/ generalized guarding.
 It is possible the pain could localize to the left lower quadrant in people with situs inversus totalis.
-The combination of pain, anorexia, leukocytosis, and fever is classic.
+The combination of migrated umbilical pain to the right lower quadrant, loss of appetite for food, nausea, unsustained vomiting, and mild fever is classic.

 Atypical histories lack this typical progression and may include pain in the right lower quadrant as an initial symptom.
 Irritation of the peritoneum (inside lining of the abdominal wall) can lead to increased pain on movement, or jolting, for example going over speed bumps.
 Atypical histories often require imaging with ultrasound or CT scanning.